-in these two settings as found in the final text of the Gospel of Matthew.
-This may help to better understand the hermeneutical appraisal of Jesus' use of David's story in Matthew 12:3-4, namely, (1) the audience of Jesus and (2) the audience of Matthew.
-What is clear from this brief overview of scholars' understanding on Jesus's use of the story of David is that (1) Jesus has authority like David; (2) Jesus presents himself as the Messiah and an antitype of David; or (3) Jesus sees himself as greater than David and/or the Temple.
-In sum, scholars compare Jesus with David and that Jesus has authority to ignore the law.
-Questions that might proceed from the above scholarly positions on the text are: Why did Jesus use David's story to answer the question of the Pharisees in Matt 12:3-4?
-And what hermeneutic principle did Matthean Jesus use in Matthew 12:3-4?
-A Hermeneutical Appraisal of Jesus' Use of David's Story in Matt 12:3-4 New Testament scholarship generally understands the use of David's story in Matt 12:3-4 as either (1) rabbinic hermeneutics (gezerah Shewah) or (2) typological hermeneutics.
-However, there are gaps in research as to the rationale of Jesus's use of David's story and hermeneutical scheme employed by Jesus as a response to the legitimacy of his disciples plucking of grains and eating on the Sabbath.
-Essential questions arising in connection with this subject includes the following: (1) did Jesus use typological or analogical hermeneutics as he used David's story?
-(2) On what grounds and to what extent should analogical or typological hermeneutics be employed in understanding the first Sabbath conflict episode as scholars have already done?
-(3) Did the use of the story have any Christological implication in the context of Matthew?
-(4) On what basis is Christological reading allowed?
+understanding the text.
+Matthew 12:3-4 may be more appreciable in these two settings as found in the final text of the Gospel of Matthew.
+This may help to better understand the hermeneutical appraisal of Jesus' use of David's story in Matthew 12:3-4, namely, the audience of Jesus and the audience of Matthew.
+What is clear from this brief overview of scholars' understanding of Jesus's use of the story of David is that it shows Jesus (1) to have authority like David; (2) as presenting himself as the Messiah and antitype of David; and (3) as seeing himself to be greater than David and/or the Temple.
+In sum, scholars tend to compare Jesus with David and argue that Jesus has authority to ignore the law.
+Questions that might come out of the argument are: Why did Jesus use the David story in answering the Pharisees in Matt 12:3-4?
+And what hermeneutic principle did Jesus use in the text?
+A Hermeneutical Appraisal of Jesus' Use of David's Story in Matt 12:3-4 New Testament scholarship generally understands the use of David's story in Matt 12:3-4 as either (1) rabbinic hermeneutics (gezerah Shewah), or (2) typological hermeneutics.
+However, questions still remains with regard to the rationale for Jesus's use of the David's story and the hermeneutical scheme he employs in legitimizing his disciples' plucking of grains and eating them on the Sabbath.
+Did Jesus use typological or analogical hermeneutics in using the David's story?
+On what grounds and to what extent should analogical or typological hermeneutics be employed in understanding the first Sabbath conflict episode as scholars do today?
+(3) Did the use of the story have any Christological implication in the Gospel?
+And, on what basis is Christological reading allowed, if the context calls for it?
 Analysis of David's Example in Matthew 12:3-4 (Cf.1 Sam 21:1-6) The table below gives a snapshot of David's example in Matthew 12:3-4.
 The analysis of the table below points that Matthew compares David and those with him to the disciples of Jesus.
-By implication, Jesus assumes the position of Ahimelech, the priest, who allowed David and those with him eat the showbread, which otherwise was not lawful for them to eat.
+By implication, Jesus assumes the position of Ahimelech, the priest, \ &lt;sup>17 Warren, "Interpreting New Testament Narratives," 320.

+© Oguaa Journal of Religion and Human Values (OJORHV)-Official Journal of the Department of Religion and Human Values, University of Cape Coast, Cape Coast who allowed David and those with him eat the showbread, which otherwise was not lawful for them to eat.
 Jesus also permitted (or did not prohibit or censure) his disciples to pluck heads of grain to eat on Sabbath.
-Analysis of David's Exi imple in Matther w 12:3-4 (C f.1 Sam 21:1-6) David and those with him Jesus's disciples They were hungry (Matt They were hungry (Matt 12:1) 12:3) They ate the showbread (v.
-They plucked heads of grain and 4) ate on the Sabbath (Matt 12:1) It was not lawful for them The Pharisees accused Jesus's to eat the showbread (Matt disciples that what they did was 12:4; cf Lev 24:9) unlawful (Matt 12: 2) Scripture did not condemn The Pharisees should not them for doing so (implied). condemn the disciples for doing so (implied).
+Analysis of David's Example in Matthew 12:3-4 (Cf.1 Sam 21:1-6) David and those with him Jesus's disciples They were hungry (Matt They were hungry (Matt 12:1) 12:3) They ate the showbread (v.
+They plucked heads of grain and 4) ate on the Sabbath (Matt 12:1) It was not lawful for them The Pharisees accused Jesus's to eat the showbread (Matt disciples that what they did was 12:4; cf Lev 24:9) unlawful (Matt 12: 2) Scripture did not condemn The Pharisees should not them for doing so condemn the disciples for doing (implied). so (implied).